Nicolas Binder

 Nicolas Binder (born 13 January 2002) is an Austrian professional footballer who plays as a striker for club Cambuur.

 Career

+Rapid Wien

 Binder is a youth product of Union Mauer, and moved to the academy of Rapid Wien in 2009.
 On 24 June 2020 he signed a professional contract with Rapid Wien, tying him to the club until 2022.
-He began his professional career with their reserves in 2019, before debuting for their senior team in a 2–1 Austrian Football Bundesliga win over Wolfsberger AC on 22 August 2022.
+He began his professional career with their reserves in 2019, before debuting for their senior team in a 2–1 Austrian Bundesliga win over Wolfsberger AC on 22 August 2022.

+Austria Klagenfurt

 On 27 January 2023, he signed a contract with Austria Klagenfurt through to 30 June 2026.

+Cambuur

 On 6 June 2025, Binder joined Dutch side Cambuur on a two-year deal with an option for a third, ahead of the 2025–26 Eerste Divisie season.
+He made his competitive debut for the club on 8 August, the first matchday of the season, starting in Cambuur's 1–0 away loss to Dordrecht.
+He soon struggled with injury, missing several matches during the first half of the season due to muscle problems in his thigh.

 Personal life

 His father, Michael, was also a professional footballer in Austria.